akoenig/create-livestore-app-template/readme.md

 # Prepares the isolated dev environment (starts Caddy, etc.)
 devbox shell

+# (only on initial setup): Adding CA to your local keychain
+caddy trust

 # Starts the app locally
 pnpm run dev
 ```